athularr/MLZC_Midterm_Project/README.md

 {'Engine rpm', 'Lub oil pressure', 'Fuel pressure', 'Coolant pressure',	'lub oil temp', 'Coolant temp',	'Engine Condition'}

 The project compares the performance of logistic regression, decision tree, random forest & XGBoost models upon parameter tuning in order to select the best model for the dataset.
-Kindly find 'Midterm Project - Automotive Vehicles Engine Health.ipynb' to evaluate the project method.

 The predictions can be made by running engine_predict_test.py file.